Skip to Main Content

 Introduction

-Since going live in November of 2022, ChatGPT (the "GPT" stands for Generative Pre-Trained Transformer) and soon other generative artificial intelligence like Google's Bard is joining the race to make artificial intelligence "learn" faster and sound more human.
+Since going live in November of 2022, ChatGPT (the "GPT" stands for Generative Pre-Trained Transformer).
+Many others soon created generative AI, joining the race to make artificial intelligence "learn" faster and sound more human.
 What does the use of A.I. mean as a source?
 Do you use it for assignments?

 This guide provides resources regarding citation and GenAI to support the appropriate use of this technology in a course approved by the instructor.
 ChatGPT and other similar tools may be used in ways that compromise student learning and could represent a Breach of Academic Integrity.
 Knowing how to use GenAI appropriately as a student will support your learning and maintain Academic Integrity.